Our Board of Directors

 Our board serves as the strategic and financial leaders of the Foundation, providing guidance to the Executive Director and the staff on how to best fulfill our mission.

-Garret Holt, Vice President
+Kyle Holt, President

-Grant Johnson, Director
+Brian Johnson, Director

 Peter Proctor, Director